Oakland International Airport

 (L) Transportation guide at the Oakland International Airport

-(R) Smoking is prohibited within the area of 7.6 meters of enter-way, doors
+(R) Smoking is prohibited within the area of 7.6 meters of enter-way, doors and windows.

 San Francisco International Airport